The DACC’s indoor, heated pool is the perfect place for you and/or your children to take swimming lessons!

 You can help your child advance his or her swimming skills more quickly by bringing your child to the DACC pool – or to any pool that is properly supervised – to practice and/or play in the water.
 If your family’s schedule will not permit a period of ongoing enrollment in swim lessons, perhaps waiting for a bit would be wise.
 New swimming skills build upon learned skills and permit the child to proceed more quickly through the levels.

-Lessons can be registered for online.
+Lessons can be registered for at the DACC front desk or online.
 Click the button below to sign-up for any of the swim lessons currently available:

 BABY FISH I and II: